-The USC Annenberg School for Communication and Journalism, in conjunction with the Chinese University of Hong Kong, allows USC students to study and live in this politically, economically, and culturally unique city.
+The USC Annenberg School for Communication and Journalism, in conjunction with the Chinese University of Hong Kong (CUHK), allows USC students to study and live in this politically, economically, and culturally unique city.
 The program offers courses taught in English designed to meet the needs of students from a wide variety of majors and students may receive up to 15 USC units.
 This program is open to Communication majors and minors, and all USC majors who want to earn general elective units.
 Approval for non-Annenberg major/minor credit is granted by the non-ASCJ major/minor department and is not guaranteed.
 (This includes Journalism and Public Relations majors/minors.)
-For further information on the University, please visit the website.
+For further information on the CUHK, please visit the website.

 Hong Kong has many culturally and artistically enriching activities, such as art, history and space museums, a professional orchestra, and an annual arts festival.
-The school is located in the New Territories with amazing waterfront views.
-Students will have easy access to the subway station that serves the CUHK campus and connects to other subway lines that access every part of Hong Kong, including a half-hour subway ride from the center of Hong Kong.
+The CUHK campus is located in Sha Tin district of the New Territories with amazing waterfront views.
+Students will have easy access to the subway station that serves the CUHK campus and connects to other subway lines that access every part of Hong Kong, including a half-hour subway ride to the center of Hong Kong.
 Hong Kong embodies the “East Meets West” spirit and is considered the gateway into Asia for the western world.

 Student Life & Activities

 Field trips, monthly dinner talks, excursions and other cultural programs, such as the Teaching in China Program in nearby Guangdong province, are offered to international students throughout the year.
 The student organization called the "I-Club" fosters interaction between international and local students with a number of excursions to Buddhist monasteries, big tourist sites, and trips to Shenzhen and Macau; most excursions and activities are at no additional cost to the student.
 Traveling to China and other Asian countries is very convenient, inexpensive, and integral to their educational experience abroad.

-Students live in a dormitory shared with other international, as well as local students.
+Students live in a dormitory shared with other international students, as well as local students.
 All dormitories have bathroom facilities on each floor and a laundry service in the basement.
 The dormitories are also cleaned every day by staff.
 Cooking is not common in the dorms due to the limited kitchen facilities, but there are student dining halls located in each dormitory.
 Eating out is the most common option, since food is very inexpensive and diverse in Hong Kong.
 Students may choose a meal plan in some of the dorms at an additional cost.

 Students must have a minimum cumulative GPA of 3.0 and minimum sophomore standing at the commencement of the program.